-- · Only allowing registration after Period I - · Only allowing registration after the quarter has begun, or - Requiring an Entry Code for a repeat registration
+- Only allowing registration after Period I - Only allowing registration after the quarter has begun, or - Requiring an Entry Code for a repeat registration number of credits earned in the course will apply toward degree requirements only once.

 A second repeat (taking a class for a third time [or more]) cannot be done using MyUW.
 A second repeat requires the department to register you into the course.
 Grades in the third or subsequent takings will not be included in the grade-point average (GPA).